rozaliagembalczyk-boop/QA-Manual-Testing-Project-SauceDemo/README.md

 This project reflects a practical understanding of manual Quality Assurance processes within a structured framework.
 It demonstrates the ability to assess system functionality, identify potential defects, and document findings in a clear and professional manner.

-The approach aligns with industry-standard QA practices and supports readiness for entry-level Quality Assurance roles.